astronomer/airflow-guides/guides/astro-cli.md

 tags: ["admin-docs", "cli-docs", "debugging"]
 ---

 The Astronomer CLI provides a local and dockerized version of Apache Airflow to use while writing your DAGs.
-It is an easy way to use Apache Airflow on your local machine even if you are not using Astronomer.
+Even if you're not using Astronomer, our CLI is an easy way to use Apache Airflow on your local machine.

-To install the CLI, you'll need [Docker](https://www.docker.com/) and [Go](https://golang.org/) on your machine. **All the steps needed are below, but check out the links below for the full install guides:**
+To install the CLI, you'll need [Docker](https://www.docker.com/) and [Go](https://golang.org/) on your machine.

+**All the steps needed are below, but check out the links below for the full install guides:**

- - Follow the guide found here to install and learn the files that are generated: https://github.com/astronomerio/astro-cli
+ - Follow the guide found [here](https://github.com/astronomerio/astro-cli) to install and learn the files that are generated
- - If you are on Windows, check out our Windows guide:https://www.astronomer.io/guides/install-cli-windows10-wsl/
+ - If you are on Windows, check out [our Windows guide](https://www.astronomer.io/guides/install-cli-windows10-wsl/)

 ## Installing the CLI